loicgreffier/docsource/README.md

 - the link is broken if the linked resource does not exist.
 - the link is valid if the linked resource exist.

+In addition, if the link points to a section, Docsource checks the section exists in the target file.

 A relative link can be:
 - absolute: the link is checked from the user current directory.
 That's why it is important to run Docsource from the root folder of your documentation.
 It can be overridden with `--current-dir` option.